kentra-io/kafka-workshops/workshops/kafka-masterclass-for-client-developers.md

-# Kafka Masterclass for Developers of client applications
+# Kafka Masterclass for Developers of client applications (Java)
 ### 4 day workshop

 ## Why take this workshop